bluescarni/mppp/doc/complex.rst

       :return: ``true`` if the conversion succeeded, ``false`` otherwise.
 The conversion can fail in the ways specified in the documentation of the conversion operator.

+   .. cpp:function:: std::string to_string(int base = 10) const

+      Conversion to string.

+      This member function will convert ``this`` to a string representation in base *base*.
+The returned string is guaranteed to produce exactly the original value when used in one of the constructors from string of :cpp:class:`~mppp::complex` (provided that the original precision and base are used in the construction).

+      :param base: the base to be used for the string representation.

+      :return: ``this`` converted to a string.

+      :exception unspecified: any exception thrown by :cpp:func:`mppp::real::to_string()`.

 Types
 -----